abhardwaj-dev/campaign-classic.en/help/delivery/using/adding-seed-addresses.md

    If necessary, once they are added, you can double-click them or click the **[!UICONTROL Detail...]** button to adapt the content of each address.

-1. Creating a condition to dynamically select the control addresses to be inserted.
+1. Creating a condition to dynamically select the seed addresses to be inserted.

    To do this, click the **[!UICONTROL Edit the dynamic condition...]** link, then enter the seed address selection parameters.
 For instance, you could include all the seed addresses contained in a specific folder, or seed addresses belonging to a specific department from your organization.